Public Administration · Kaysville, UT

 $13,230

-KAYSVILLE CITY has been inspected 3 times by OSHA over 1 year.
-These inspections resulted in 11 violations, averaging 3.7 violations per inspection.
-Of these, 11 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Public Administration industry average of 3 inspections per employer, KAYSVILLE CITY has been inspected fewer frequently.
-The Department of Labor also found wage violations, with $13,230 in back wages owed to 7 workers.
+OSHA has inspected Kaysville City 3 times over 1 year - more than twice a year on average.
+These inspections resulted in 11 violations, averaging 3.7 per inspection, above what's typical for a single visit.
+Of these, 11 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Public Administration industry average of 3 inspections per employer, this sits roughly in line with peers (1.0x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $13,230 in back wages owed to 7 affected workers.
+For comparison, Volunteers of America Puerto Rico RRC, Inc. in San Juan, PR is another public administration employer with 0 OSHA inspections on record and $0 in current penalties.

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Public Administration industry average of $2,355 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Kaysville City to date.
+The Public Administration sector average runs $2,581 per employer.
 The Wage and Hour Division added 1 case producing $13,230 in back wages owed to 7 affected workers.

 OSHA Inspection History